Music and theatre professor Jane Cox is always pursuing the "wow" factor.

 "I had a student who graduated 10 years ago email me recently, and he said he had never been able to forget how beautiful that piece was," she said.
 "He thought of it so often, and he wanted to let me know he was still thinking of it all those years later.
 That changed his mind how he viewed dance.
 Because a lot of people think, 'Dance.
 How hard can that be?'"

-For 20 years, Cox, professor of music and theatre, has pursued reactions like that one.
+Since 1966, Cox, professor of music and theatre, has pursued reactions like that one.
 She shares her passion for performing arts with all Iowa State students, whether they take one general course or star in a main stage production.

 "It's very inspiring to me as a teacher when all of a sudden someone says, 'Wow.'
 It's a great moment for me when someone says 'I never knew dance could be that wonderful or theater could be that wonderful.'"